MicrosoftDocs/defender-docs/defender-endpoint/mdav-scan-best-practices.md

 The CPU usage limit, also known as CPU throttling, setting is used to set the maximum CPU usage for Microsoft Defender on-demand scans.
 The CPU throttling setting is enabled by default and is applies only to scheduled scans, and optionally to custom scans as well.
 It's recommended to fine tune this setting (see [Set-MpPreference (Defender)](/powershell/module/defender/set-mppreference?view=windowsserver2022-ps&preserve-view=true) for `ScanAverageCPULoadFactor` setting) depending on the actual CPU usage values obtained in your specific environment.

-The CPU load factor for Microsoft Defender is not a hard limit but rather a guidance for the scanning engine to not exceed this maximum.
+The CPU load factor for Microsoft Defender isn't a hard limit but rather guidance for the scanning engine to not exceed this maximum.
 For this scan policy setting you can specify a value as a percentage the maximum CPU utilization during scan.
 The value of 0 or 100 indicates no throttling.
-For instance, if this value is reduced to 20, it implies that the scanning engine will aim to keep the average CPU load of the system below 20% during the scan and it takes longer to be completed.
+For instance, if this value is reduced to 20, it implies that the scanning engine aims to keep the average CPU load of the system below 20% during the scan and it takes longer to be completed.

 - If you set the percentage value to 0 or 100, CPU throttling will be disabled, and Windows Defender can use up to 100% of CPU during the scheduled and custom scans.
-This is not recommended as it can lead to unresponsive apps, and even overheating so proceed with extreme caution.
+This isn't recommended as it can lead to unresponsive apps, and even overheating so proceed with extreme caution.

 - Changing the value has both pros and cons.
-Higher values mean the scans will perform faster however, it could slow down your system during the scan, while lower values mean the scan will take longer to finish, but you will have more CPU resources available for your system during the scan.
+Higher values mean the scans perform faster; however, it could slow down your system during the scan, while lower values mean the scan will take longer to finish, but you will have more CPU resources available for your system during the scan.
 For instance, if you are running critical workloads on a server, this setting should be set to a value that doesn’t interfere with the functioning of the workloads.

 - Manual scans ignore the CPU throttling setting and run without any CPU limits.
 However, there is a scan policy setting (see [Set-MpPreference (Defender)](/powershell/module/defender/set-mppreference?view=windowsserver2022-ps&preserve-view=true) for ThrottleForScheduledScanOnly setting) that if it is disabled, then manual scans will adhere to the same CPU limits as a scheduled scan.